kumarabhishek188/admin_dashboard/README.md

 ## Demo Link

-You can view a live demo of the Resume Builder here: [https://admin-dashboard-mauve-five.vercel.app/]
+You can view a live demo of the Admin Dashboard here: [https://admin-dashboard-mauve-five.vercel.app/]